Best practice on employment references

 If you’re providing a reference:

-• An employee should be aware of any complaints or performance concerns referred to in a reference;
+- An employee should be aware of any complaints or performance concerns referred to in a reference, and employee should also know about the Employee Injury law.

 If you’re receiving a reference: